 The major downside of embroidery may be the price.
 This technique tends to be pricier because you are paying for the better materials (embroidery thread in various colors) and the time it takes to replicate the design on your products.
 Embroidery may not be able to reproduce all aspects of design (such as shading or small text), but you can typically adapt the design.

-Your choice for which imprinting technique to use will depend on your needs and what you want the final design to look like, along with other considerations such as longevity and budget.
+Your choice for which imprinting technique (screen printing, custom heat transfers, or embroidery) to use will depend on your needs and what you want the final design to look like, along with other considerations such as longevity and budget.
 You can weigh out the pros and cons to decide what is best.
 When you work with a professional promotional apparel printing company like BYOG in the San Francisco Bay Area, they can help advise you as to the best option to fit your needs and specifications.
 Contact us today or start designing now.